 Another theory explaining why our bodies feel differently depending on the weather has to do with the sun.
 Much like how warming up before participating in a sport or other physical activity makes us feel more limber and agile, the sun has the same effect on our bodies.
 The sun heats our bodies and soothes our muscles and joints.
 During the winter, we see less sun and tend to hunch over more which results in tighter muscles and joints, whereas in the summer, we see more sunshine, spend more time in warmer temperatures and don’t tend to hunch our bodies over as much.
 Sunshine has also been known to boost people’s mood which could make them less likely to notice joint pain.

 Dealing with Joint Pain

-Licensed Physiotherapists, Chiropractors, Massage Therapists and Acupuncturists, like the specialists at both our Kitchener and Baden offices, are specially trained to differentiate joint pain that requires treatment from temporary joint pain and are able to develop treatment plans (if need be) for individual patient needs.
+Licensed Physiotherapists, Chiropractors, Massage Therapists and Acupuncturists, like the specialists at both our Kitchener and Baden offices, are specially trained to differentiate joint pain that requires treatment from temporary joint pain and is able to develop treatment plans (if need be) for individual patient needs.
 For some patients, this may require only a few visits with one of our team members, while more severe conditions may require a more extensive treatment plan with more frequent appointments with multiple specialists.
 If you experience any lasting joint pain, muscle pain or soreness, don't hesitate to reach out to us by phone or by stopping into one of our clinics.
 Together, we'll decide what your next steps should be and help you recover as quickly as possible.